ldtteam/MinecoloniesWiki/source/items/timberframes.md

 Timber framed blocks can be crafted at the [Sawmill](../../source/buildings/sawmill).
 In fact, if you teach the Sawmill the recipe for one version of a timber framed block, it'll automatically have the recipes for every other variant!

-**Note:** We use paper as a solid block in the example, but you can do the same with every other above mentioned block.
+**Note:** Paper is used as a solid block in the example, but you can do the same with every other above mentioned block.

 <br>